-Flat Lid, Dome Lid, and Straw Lid — Which One Should You Choose?
+Flat Lids vs Dome Lids for Coffee Cups: Which One Should You Choose?

-Choosing the right lid for your takeaway drinks affects safety, presentation and customer experience.
+Flat lids and dome lids are the two most common coffee cup lid types, but they serve very different purposes in takeaway drink packaging.
 This guide breaks down the main lid types — flat lids, dome lids, straw lids and sip lids — and gives practical recommendations for coffee shops, bubble tea stores and dessert bars.

 Why the lid matters